 First, the implant itself is inserted into the jaw bone and the gum tissue is stitched back over the site.
 It takes four to six months for the implant to settle and fuse with the bone.

 At the next visit, the abutment is installed and you may be given a temporary crown to cover it.
 Around two weeks later it’s time to measure your mouth so the implant crown or bridge can be made to fit just right.
 The manufacturing usually takes a few days, during which you can return home or enjoy a mini break.

 All-on-4 implants or ‘teeth in a day'

 All-on-4 implants can be fitted in a single day, making them a popular choice for patients getting teeth implants in Hungary.
 Since they only require four implants in the lower jaw and 6 in the upper, they also work out cheaper than a full mouth of traditional implants.

-Patients may still be advised to stay for a few days so the dentist can monitor progress, but there is no need for multiple trips or week-long stays.
+Patients may still be advised to stay for a few days so the dentist can monitor progress, but there is no need for week-long stays.
 Temporary dentures are fitted at first, and after a few months you’ll need to return to have them replaced with a permanent set.